 - Frustration over having to deal with someone outside the company when issues arise

-Are you the owner of a growing company who is contemplating leaving a PEO and bringing all HR functions in-house?
-Before pulling the trigger, consider the following:
+Are you the owner of a growing company who is contemplating leaving your PEO?
+Consider the following:

 Do you have the right technology?

-A Human Resources Information System, or HRIS can streamline many HR processes like applicant tracking, performance management, attendance, compensation and benefits management, work force analyses, and scheduling.
+HCM technology has evolved over the years from systems of record to sophisticated tools that can streamline all aspects of the employee life cycle.
+Integrated, cloud-based platforms can handle many of the tasks that a PEOs provides, and more.
+This includes applicant tracking, performance management, time and attendance, compensation and benefits management, workforce analyses, and scheduling.
 Other benefits include reporting capabilities to help with compliance and a paperless environment, since everything is automated.